-a truly horrorshow production of A Clockwork Orange
+A truly horrorshow production of A Clockwork Orange at the Soho Theatre

 From the moment Alex and his droogs swagger onto the stage, the small Soho Theatre auditorium is potent with testosterone.
 Physical, muscular, animalistic movement fills the stage for this new imagining of Anthony Burgess’s definitive playscript of his infamous book, combining dance and physical theatre with the guttural, Russian-flavoured language.